-HumanaAccess cards are issued to members with Health Savings Accounts (HSA), Personal Care Accounts (PCA) or Flexible Spending Accounts (FSA).
-The HumanaAccess card may be used at physician offices, medical labs, hospitals and for other eligible medical expenses.

-The HumanaAccess card is for members with Humana HSA, PCA or FSA plans.
-This is not a medical ID card.
-This card enables the member to access HSA, PCA or FSA funds.
-Members will have separate medical insurance ID cards.

-Below is a sample of the HumanaAccess card:
+Humana Access cards are issued to members with health savings accounts (HSA), health reimbursement arrangements (HRA) or flexible spending accounts (FSA).
+The card can be used at physician offices, medical labs, hospitals and for other eligible medical expenses.
+This card enables the member to access HSA, personal care account (PCA) or flexible spending account (FSA) funds.
+It is not a medical ID card; members will have separate medical insurance ID cards.
+Below is a sample of the Humana Access card: